MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Start-Process.md

 Both commands start the Windows command interpreter, issuing a `dir` command on the `Program Files` folder.
 Because this foldername contains a space, the value needs surrounded with escaped quotes.
 Note that the first command specifies a string as **ArgumentList**.
-The second command, a string array.
+The second command is a string array.

 ```powershell